cartovista/cartovista-cloud-restapi-python-clients/docs/GridLayerApi.md

 # **grid_layer_add_grid_sources**
 > list[GridSource] grid_layer_add_grid_sources(grid_layer_id, tenant_url_code, file=file)

-Add all the bands from a tif file to an existing grid layer.
+Add all the bands from a tif file to an existing grid layer as distinct grid sources.
+If the grid layer is an RGB layer and the file has the required bands, a single RGB grid source will be added instead.

 ### Example
 ```python